tripleo1/awesome/README.md

 - [stepstone-tech/doom-graalvm](https://github.com/stepstone-tech/doom-graalvm) - PoC of running Doom on top of GraalVM
 - [tcurdt/jdeb](https://github.com/tcurdt/jdeb) - This library provides an Ant task and a Maven plugin to create Debian packages from Java builds in a truly cross platform manner.
 - [thinkberg/snipsnap](https://github.com/thinkberg/snipsnap) - SnipSnap - A java based wiki
-- [tripleo1/gmail-mail-importer](https://github.com/tripleo1/gmail-mail-importer) - Mail Importer for Gmail will upload the contents of a Thunderbird mail archive to Gmail and do its best to preserve the read state, flagged state, and folders of the messages.
 - [tripleo1/magnusja-java-fs](https://github.com/tripleo1/magnusja-java-fs) - Various file system implementations based on the code of the JNode operating system
 - [unktomi/form-follows-function](https://github.com/unktomi/form-follows-function) - F3 Programming Language
 - [usethesource/rascal](https://github.com/usethesource/rascal) - The implementation of the Rascal meta-programming language (including interpreter, type checker, parser generator, compiler and JVM based run-time system)